mr-manuel/venus-os_dbus-enphase-envoy/README.md

 I'm currently trying to find a solution with the Enphase Support for this.

+UPDATE (2023.06.06): The needed API `/stream/meter` will be available with the `owner` token after the release of a firmware update at the end of June.
+See [Make "/stream/meter" available with "owner" token](https://support.enphase.com/s/question/0D53m00009CewmJCAR/make-streammeter-available-with-owner-token).
+After this happen I release the next stable release of this driver.

 ### Purpose

 This script adds the Enphase Microinverters as a single PV system in Venus OS.
 The data is fetched from the Enphase Envoy-S device and publishes on the dbus as the service `com.victronenergy.pvinverter.enphase_envoy` with the VRM instance `61`.
 The number of phases are automatically recognized, so it displays automatically the number of phases you are using (one, two or three).